eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/topic_keys.rst

 In Vulcanexus, a *Topic* is a communication channel used for publishing and subscribing to updates of object states.
 The value of data associated with a topic changes over time and each of these values are known as *data samples*.
-:ref:`topic_keys` refer to topics where each data sample can update specific parts of the entire object state described by the topic (known as *instance*).
+:ref:`topic_keys` refer to topics where each data sample represent an update of the state of a specific object  (known as *instance*) among all those objects represented in the topic.

-Unlike standard topics, where each data sample updates the entire object state with every data sample, keyed topics allow the user to reduce the number of required resources (topics, along with its associated publisher and subscriber) by multiplexing into a single one.
+Unlike standard topics, where each data sample updates the entire object state with every data sample, keyed topics allow the user to reduce the number of required resources (topics, along with its associated publisher and subscriber) by multiplexing updates of several objects of the same kind into a single resource.
 Please, refer to the documented section on :ref:`topic_keys` for a more detailed explanation.

 .. image:: ../../../../figures/enhancements/keys/keyed-topics.gif